Because the same database software or structure is not needed at each end, an exchange standard will facilitate:

 opposed to the maximum quantity of entity records

 stored at any site.
-The proposed entity codes and key
+The proposed entity IDs and key

 lengths are shown in the table above.